DoD-Platform-One/gitlab/chart/doc/installation/cloud/gke.md

 deploying the `gitlab` chart.
 The following is how these charts are deployed and tested within GitLab.

+NOTE:
-NOTE: **Note:** Google provides a whitepaper for [deploying production-ready GitLab on Google Kubernetes Engine](https://cloud.google.com/solutions/deploying-production-ready-gitlab-on-gke), including all steps and external resource configuration.
+Google provides a whitepaper for [deploying production-ready GitLab on Google Kubernetes Engine](https://cloud.google.com/solutions/deploying-production-ready-gitlab-on-gke), including all steps and external resource configuration.
 These are alternative to this document, and the deployed chart will behave slightly differently.
 For example, the default